Frequently Asked Questions (FAQs)

 Q. Do you charge extra for booking by telephone?

 A. No, unlike some well-known holiday companies we do not charge you extra for making telephone bookings.
 We actually feel it is important we talk to you to fully understand your requirements and to advise you of the most suited options.
+You can also visit our offices during office hours to discuss your requirements and your booking.

 Q. What telephone number can I use if I am calling from abroad?